DeusExHackina/BL3SaveFiles/README.md

 295.sav 29 Aug 2025 - a save files with LootLemon gear for someone

+9.sav - similar to below, probably more up to date.
+Starts on Sanctuary at level 11.

 201.sav - 19 Aug 2025 - same as below but at level 72

 200.sav - 19 Aug 2025 - WHAT'S IN THIS: